hknaydin/mspgcc-4.7.2-compiled/README.md

 Key Points:

-Toolchain for MSP430: mspgcc-4.7.2-compiler is a specific version of the GNU Compiler Collection (GCC) tailored for compiling code for MSP430 microcontrollers, a popular platform for embedded systems.
+<p style="text-align: justify;"> Toolchain for MSP430: mspgcc-4.7.2-compiler is a specific version of the GNU Compiler Collection (GCC) tailored for compiling code for MSP430 microcontrollers, a popular platform for embedded systems. </p>

-Contiki OS Compatibility: Contiki OS, a lightweight operating system designed for resource-constrained devices like sensor nodes, supports MSP430 microcontrollers and is compatible with the mspgcc-4.7.2-compiler.
+<p style="text-align: justify;"> Contiki OS Compatibility: Contiki OS, a lightweight operating system designed for resource-constrained devices like sensor nodes, supports MSP430 microcontrollers and is compatible with the mspgcc-4.7.2-compiler. </p>

 Development Process: